Fall 2020 Academic Plan: Frequently Asked Questions

 Will 252 residence hall move-in procedures change?

-Yes, changes will be made to residence hall move-in procedures to maximize student and family safety.
-Staff are currently developing the new procedures.
-More information will be provided to students prior to move-in.
+Yes, changes are being made to residence hall move-in procedures to maximize student and family safety.

 Will there be a quarantine period for people living in the residence hall after move in?